tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LP-03-Stu_BuildingCryptoFax_Car_Token.md

 ### 3. Students Do: Building the CryptoFax Car Token (20 min)

-In this activity students will implement a non-fungible car token containing an immutable vehicle history using the ERC721 OpenZeppelin contract.
+In this activity, students will implement a non-fungible car token containing an immutable vehicle history using the ERC721 OpenZeppelin contract.
 This contract will require them to apply their knowledge of safemath counters, structs, and events.

 **Instructions:**